AnthonyNicklin/meat-free/README.md

 is each document can hold all the attributes and data for each recipe with no relationships needed to be created to other recipes or data.

-There are two collections, one called ‘recipes’ which houses all the recipe details, and once call ‘user_accounts’ to house user account details.
+There are two collections, one called ‘recipes’ which houses all the recipe details, and once called ‘user_accounts’ to house user account details.

 #### Recipes